Australia Garden Village: Government reclaims land

-Situation in 2025
+Building and infrastructure conditions in 2025

 Area C of Australia Villa, where some buildings are still in rough condition.

 Some owners living in the villa grow vegetables.

 Due to lack of maintenance, the mosaics on the exterior walls of the villa buildings fell off.

-Due to longstanding funding and property rights disputes, the Australian Villa project remains unfinished.
+Due to longstanding funding and property rights disputes, the Australia Garden Village project remains unfinished.
 The once-ambitious development is now largely deserted, with only a few security guards stationed at the rusted iron gates, questioning anyone entering or leaving the premises.
 With few residents and no formal property management, the area suffers from poor infrastructure and inadequate services.
 Water and electricity costs are high, and there is no access to gas.
 Electricity voltage is unstable, water outages occur weekly, and television signals are often lost during typhoons.

 Although there was some improvement in water and electricity services beginning in 2022, these utilities remain unreliable.
 The lack of management has also led to vandalism and theft— many renovated units have been stripped of fixtures and furnishings, turning once “finely decorated homes” into empty, damaged shells.
 Most homes are infested with termites; furniture has rotted, doors and windows are broken, and mosaics on exterior walls are falling off.
 Weeds have overtaken courtyards, water pipes are severely corroded, and dark red liquid has been observed leaking from them.
 Part of the mountain behind the development has been fenced off and repurposed as a chicken farm.
 Basic services are lacking: food delivery is difficult to arrange within several kilometers, and courier packages can only be dropped off at the front gate.
 The nearest supermarket is approximately five kilometers away.

-Area A of the Australian Villa complex has the highest number of residents.
+Area A of the Australia Garden Village complex has the highest number of residents.
 In contrast, many buildings in Areas C, D, and EA remain in an unfinished or rough condition—some structures consist only of a basic concrete frame, while others exhibit structural issues such as honeycombing in the concrete.

 The actual controller of Aomei Company has reportedly continued to live within the complex.
 However, due to years of abandonment, many buildings in the area have become makeshift shelters for local homeless individuals.

 In late 2017, renovation work began in the nearby Jinkeng Village.
 After the second half of 2019, the opening of a nearby metro line and the demolition of several adjacent villages prompted some displaced villagers to rent livable units in the villa, particularly those with functioning water and electricity.
 A few homeowners also began utilizing open spaces near their buildings to grow vegetables, papayas, and other crops.
 Occasionally, staff from Aomei Company have distributed basic goods such as rice, noodles, and cooking oil to residents.
 As a result, community activity in the villa has gradually begun to increase.

 Public transportation

-Jinkeng Station on Guangzhou Metro Line 21 is located near the Australian Villa development, approximately a 10-minute walk from Exit B. A bus stop bearing the same name, “Jinkeng,” is also situated just outside the community.
+Jinkeng Station on Guangzhou Metro Line 21 is located near the Australia Garden Village development, approximately a 10-minute walk from Exit B. A bus stop bearing the same name, “Jinkeng,” is also situated just outside the community.